nodejs/node/doc/api/http.md

   hostname: 'localhost',
   port: 80,
   path: '/',
-  agent: false  // create a new agent just for this one request }, (res) => {
+  agent: false,  // create a new agent just for this one request }, (res) => {
   // Do stuff with response
 });